swp391-group-3/blood-donation-system/docs/how_blood_donations_help.md

   Play Video

+Emily's Story: A Letter from Mom and Dad

+Like many blood recipients, Emily will need lifesaving transfusions for the foreseeable future.
+One blood donation may help save up to three lives.
+For more information about blood donation or to schedule an appointment, please visit http://www.redcrossblood.org/give

  Learn More About Our Nation's Blood Needs and Blood Supply

-## Hi, I'm Clara!

-Chat with me!

-Chat with me!

-## Hi, I'm Clara!

-Ask me your blood donation questions.
-You can type "Schedule an appointment", "Eligibility requirements", or "Learn about donations".

-How can I help?

-### LOADING